mortonne/psifr/docs/guide/order.rst

 ~~~~~~~

 In all CRP analyses, transition probabilities are calculated conditional
-on a given transition being available.
+on a given transition being available :cite:p:`Kahana:1996`.
 For example, in a six-item list,
 if the items 6, 1, and 4 have been recalled, then possible items that could
 have been recalled next are 2, 3, or 5; therefore, possible lags at
 that point in the recall sequence are -2, -1, or +1.
 The number of actual